MicrosoftDocs/mesh-docs/mesh/Create/build-your-basic-environment/create-a-new-project-or-update.md

 - **IMPORTANT**: Every scene in your project requires a NavMesh so that the user can navigate using teleport.
 [Learn more about the NavMesh](https://docs.unity3d.com/Manual/nav-Overview.html).

-- Environments can't depend on any scripts that aren't included in the Mesh Toolkit Uploader package.
+- Environments can't depend on any scripts that aren't included in the Mesh Toolkit qpackage.
 This includes scripts you've added to the project manually or ones obtained by installing other packages.

 - If you get a dialogue asking you to configure project settings, confirm to ensure these items show up in the Menu bar.